nus-cs2103-AY2021S2/ip/docs/README.md

 ## Setting Up

 1. Download the latest jar file version
+2. You need atleast Java 11 to run Duke.
-2. Open and enter in your terminal the following command: `java -jar duke.jar`
+3. Open and enter in your terminal the following command: `java -jar duke.jar`.
+Alternatively, you could simply double click the jar file.

 ## Basic Features